-Outgoing Presidents are often solely remembered for their fundraising successes and judged on how much monies they can give to charity.
-However for Bob that was not possible, thanks to Covid 19 and the subsequent lockdown.
+Outgoing Presidents are often remembered for their fundraising successes.
+They tend to be judged on how much monies they can raise for charity.
+However, thanks to the pandemic Bob wasn’t able to benefit from our normal fundraising activities.

-We lost out on monies normally raised through Swindon’s Famous Duck Race and the quizzes and activities with Swindon Cares and Old Town Festival and VE Day celebrations.
+We lost out on monies normally raised through Swindon’s Famous Duck Race We lost out on the quizzes and activities with Swindon Cares and Old Town Festival. we went able to attend the VE Day celebrations.
 We missed out on Bob’s President’s Night and his planned trip to take us all to a twinning visit to Ypres.

-In the first part of the year Bob was able to go back to Belarus to visit his families and their school.
-He had persuaded three local runners to enter the London Marathon in aid of the charity but then lost that thanks to the pandemic.
+In the first part of the year, Bob was able to go back to Belarus to visit his families and their school.
+He had persuaded three local runners to enter the London Marathon in aid of the charity but then lost that thanks to the Covid 19.
 However, he has continued to support the people of Ozarichi and draw attention to their plight, in every way possible.

 As our President Bob was always there to welcome new speakers and when required join in the fun.